-You may have noticed that gas prices are rising again after months of relatively low costs at the pump.
+Gas prices are spiking, adding even further to inflation.
 Understanding how this will affect employees who operate a vehicle for your company is important.

 Gas prices and car allowances/reimbursements

-All that's to say, people who drive a vehicle for work are likely going to perceive the recent spike in fuel costs as a significant expense increase in comparison with the recent normal of cheaper gas.
-If their car allowance or mileage reimbursement does not increase in order to help out with this new level of expense, it will affect their thinking about how often and how much they drive.
+People who drive a vehicle for work are getting hit by the recent spike in fuel costs as a significant expense increase.
+If their car allowance or mileage reimbursement does not increase in order to help out with this new level of expense, it will affect how often and how much they drive.

 Fuel card/reimbursement vs. mileage rate or car allowance

-If your organization gives employees a fuel card or reimburses gas purchase receipts, then the company will be directly absorbing the increase in gas prices.
-In that case, it is logical to assume that the recent spike in prices will affect employee's behavior very much.
-There are many challenges and cost-control problems with administering this type of program, which you can learn more about elsewhere.
+If your organization gives employees a fuel card or reimburses gas purchase receipts, then the company will directly absorb the increase in gas prices.
+But it is also possible employees will use the fuel card as a perk, increasing their personal use of company-purchased gas.
+Consequently, there are many challenges and cost-control problems with administering this type of program, which you can learn more about elsewhere.

-On the flip side, an employee receiving a car allowance may opt to do more phone calls and Zoom calls in place of face-to-face meetings, even as more and more people are starting to feel comfortable going back to in-person business contacts.
-Their car allowance will be the same either way, but their expenses will be lower.
+An employee receiving a car allowance may opt to do more phone calls and Zoom calls in place of face-to-face meetings.
+The car allowance will be the same either way, but the driver's expenses will be lower.
 If this fits current company goals, then great.
-But if the company is trying to encourage its reps to get back out on the road again, this could be a problem.
+But if the company wants its reps to be out on the road, this is a problem.

 Ways to address gas prices with employee vehicle reimbursement

 This is better than doing nothing and will bring far fewer headaches than adding a gas card or fuel reimbursement to your vehicle program.
-But this approach has its limitations, especially if you have employees operating in different regions throughout the country.
+But calculating one allowance or rate for the whole company could be a problem.

-Right now the average gas price may be $2.88/gal across the country, but if you have an employee in Oklahoma, they are only paying $2.50/gal, while an employee in California could be paying more than $4/gal.
+Right now the average gas price may be $4.33/gal across the country, but if you have an employee in Oklahoma, they are paying $3.87/gal, while an employee in California is paying around $6/gal.
 If you pay the same mileage rate or allowance to these two employees, is that fair?

 Tying reimbursement rates to employee zip code